 Jamendo

 Founded in 2004 and based in Luxembourg, Jamendo was the first online platform to legally share music from independent creators under Creative Commons licenses.
-On Jamendo Music, users can enjoy a wide catalogue of more than 500,000 tracks shared by 40,000 artists from over 150 countries globally.
-Jamendo Licensing helps artists make money by licensing their songs for commercial use.
+On Jamendo Music, users can enjoy a wide catalogue of more than 800,000 tracks shared by 65,000 artists.

 Qobuz